Medication Search: Trianal C

-- you are allergic to ASA, caffeine, codeine, butalbital, or any ingredients of the medication
+- are allergic to ASA, caffeine, codeine, butalbital, or any ingredients of the medication

-- you have a history of breathing problems after taking ASA or other anti-inflammatory medications
+- have a history of breathing problems after taking ASA or other anti-inflammatory medications

-- you have a history of abuse or intoxication with alcohol, hypnotics, analgesics, or psychotropic drugs
+- have a history of abuse or intoxication with alcohol, hypnotics, analgesics, or psychotropic drugs

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.